-The essays will emphasise both the critical thinking and the in-depth research of the students on some of the topics discussed in the class.
-The final exam will focus on the comprehension or understanding of the subject, as the students will be answering several questions.
+The essay[s] will emphasise both the critical thinking and the in-depth research of the students on some of the topics discussed in class.
+The final examination will focus on the comprehension or understanding of the subject, as the students will be answering several questions.
 Hence it will supplement the in-depth research of the students.
-The exam will also demonstrate familiarity with systems of Western philosophy, such as realism, idealism and existentialism.
-As a result, students will be able to compare and contrast the arguments of philosophers, both modern and contemporary.